brandlewco/blumberg-law/content/pages/blog/penalty-for-impersonating-a-member-of-the-military-in-arizona.md

 title: Penalty For Impersonating A Member Of The Military In Arizona
 colors: colors-a
 date: '2021-07-16'
-excerpt: 'Learn about the legal repercussions for impersonating '
+excerpt: Learn about the legal repercussions for impersonating member
 featuredImage:
   type: ImageBlock
   url: /images/arizona-impersonate-miitary-member.jpg